icosalogic/inverter_design_tool/README.md

 The primary design assumption is that the DC source has a minimum voltage greater than two times the peak-to-peak AC voltage, thus no output transformer is required.

+# Features

+- Set basic attributes of the inverter, such as FET switching frequency, output AC frequency, maximum output current, etc.
+- Set the number of cells in the battery, and the maximum and minimum voltage of each cell.
+- Set the bus configuration to either laminated bus bar or point-to-point wiring with a specific gauge wire.
+- Size the DC-Link capacitor(s), and select from a list of hundreds of choices.
+- Select the size and number of FETs to use.
+- Evaluate gate driver requirements, and size bootstrap circuit components.
+- Choose between LCL and LC output filters, and evaluate component values.
+- Select output filter inductor cores, and evaluate winding options.
+- Select output filter capacitor from a list of choices.
+- Evaluate thermal constraints of the crucial components in the inverter.

+# Usage

 This application can be accessed by two methods:
 1. By serving the files via a web server.
 2. By downloading the files from github to your local machine.
 This option is especially appealing if you need to work offline.